Step 4: Consider the Golden Rules when Rating

 To learn more about topics and other frameworks we have implemented, click here: /knowledge-centre/our-frameworks.

-(warning emoji) It is essential to rate the value and the scale of the specific analysis you are reading only, without considering other topics for the company.
+(warning emoji) It is essential to rate the value and the severity of the specific analysis you are reading only, without considering other topics for the company.

 You must avoid taking into consideration other impacts the company has when rating the analysis.
 It is important to remain neutral and unbiased without taking into account any personal experience with the company, scandals you may have heard about, or other analyses you read on the platform.